Beyond Memorization: Distinguishing Between Pattern-Based and Epistemic Reasoning in LLMs Using Epistemic Puzzles: Conclusion

 \section{Conclusion}

-We revisited the evaluation of LLMs on epistemic puzzles, arguing that the contrast between epistemic reasoning and memorization is too coarse.
-We showed that strong performance seems to come from reducing to familiar problem structures rather than performing epistemic reasoning.
+We revisit the evaluation of LLMs on epistemic puzzles, arguing that the contrast between epistemic reasoning and memorization is too coarse for newer models.
+We show that strong performance seems to come from reducing to familiar problem structures rather than performing epistemic reasoning.